Healthdirect Free Australian health advice you can count on.

 Unless the matter is urgent, you may have a long wait before you can get an appointment with a paediatrician for your child.

-How much will a paediatrician cost?
+How much will it cost to see a paediatrician?

 Out-of-hospital care